-During the week ending 23 May, the EU-spec SPP rose again, up 0.17p on the week to average 164.51p/kg.
-The price is now 19.17p above the same week last year.
+In the week ending 1 August, the GB EU-spec SPP fell again, by half a penny on the week to average 164.68p/kg.
+The price is still 11.88p above last year’s price for the same week.

 In February 2020 the weight bands we publish were amended.
 This report below provides some historical figures for comparison purposes.
 Data by weight band is published on a weekly basis in our SPP full report.